| What is Chiropractic? |

 |

-| Flexion/Distraction |
+Flexion/Distraction

-Flexion/Distraction is a non-force method of manual lumbar traction to
+is a non-force method of manual lumbar traction to affect the biomechanics of

-reduces lumbar disc bulging and protrusion by allowing the bulging aspect of the disc to
+In essence, flexion/distraction reduces lumbar disc bulging and protrusion

-reduce and recede into the disc body.
+by allowing the bulging aspect of the disc to reduce and recede into the disc

-This technique was developed in the late 1960's, by Dr. James Cox, a Fort Wayne,
+This technique was developed in the late 1960's, by Dr. James Cox, a Fort

-Indiana Chiropractor.
-To date, it is the most effective non-force technique in use to
+Wayne, Indiana Chiropractor.
+To date, it is the most effective non-force

-affect the biomechanics of the disc and the vertebral motor and to stabilize the lumbar
+technique in use to affect the biomechanics of the disc and the vertebral

-I have utilized this technique to nullify the need for surgery numerous times
+I have utilized this technique to nullify the need for surgery numerous

-throughout my 20+ years of practice.
+times throughout my 20+ years of practice.

 Back to Top